Cluster Formation

 Cluster Assignment and Acceptance

-The Cluster immediately becomes active for use once all of the Arx nodes assigned to it approve the assignment, otherwise, the Computation Customer may cancel the Cluster formation process after a minimum of one complete epoch has passed.
+For non-Permissioned Clusters, prior to Cluster activation, one random Arx node from the Network is included in the Cluster's node-set.
+Not explictly defined by the Computation Customer, this random node is instead independently selected via the Automatic Alternative Node Selection mechanism (see the Sybil Resistance section for more on this process).
+The Cluster immediately becomes active for use once all of the Arx nodes assigned to it approve the assignment (including the randomly selected Node), otherwise, the Computation Customer may cancel the Cluster formation process after a minimum of one complete epoch has passed.
 If a single Arx node assigned to a Cluster opts to reject the assignment then the Cluster creation fails.

 These same mechanisms of Cluster assignment and rejection also apply to the post-creation addition of Arx nodes to (existing) Clusters in the event that migrations are needed, see the Node Priority List and Automatic Alternative Node Selection sections below for more details on these processes.